glf30/2a-npm/README.md

 );
 ```

-Using a library like `@khanisak/temperature-converter` or `jest` is a small taste of what professional developers do every day:
+Using a library like `@khanisak/temperature-converter` is a small taste of what professional developers do every day:

 - Research existing tools